Einstein - Search files

 Output to web page

-Change it to output to the offline web page I asked for above.
+Change it to output to the exact offline output web page I asked for above.

 exec > [output file]